 Figure 37-x—UHR TB sequential NDP sounding sequence initiated from AP1

-NOTE — EHT TB sounding sequence and Cross-BSS UHR TB sounding sequence in a UHR TB sequential NDP sounding sequence are allowed to be in different TXOPs.
+NOTE — It is TBD whether EHT TB sounding sequence and Cross-BSS UHR TB sounding sequence in a UHR TB sequential NDP sounding sequence are allowed to be in different TXOPs or in the same TXOP.

 An example of a UHR TB joint NDP sounding is shown in Figure 37-y (UHR TB joint NDP sounding).
 A UHR Co-BF beamformer that initiates a UHR TB joint NDP sounding shall transmit the UHR Co-BF NDP Announcement frame followed after a SIFS by EHT sounding NDPs transmitted simultaneously from the initiating AP and responding AP.
 The UHR Co-BF NDP Announcement frame shall only address to the responding AP and the non-AP UHR STAs associated with the initiating AP.
 To collect the channel state to compute a steering matrix for DL Co-BF transmission, both APs need to initiate a UHR TB joint NDP sounding sequentially, i.e., total two sequences.
 For both UHR TB joint NDP sounding sequences, one AP conducts the frequency correction on its EHT sounding NDPs to a TBD range of the reference AP, which may be either AP1 or AP2.